Equivariant generalized cohomology via stacks: Algebraic bordism

-\corref{cor:omniparent} applied to the algebraic cobordism spectrum $\MGL \in \SH(k)$ (and its Tate twists) shows that the associated equivariant Borel--Moore homology theory can be computed by the Borel construction, for any $X \in \Sch$ with $G$-action.
+Let $S=\Spec(k)$, $G$ an affine algebraic group over $k$, and $\{U_\nu\}_\nu$ as in \notatref{notat:islandlike}. \corref{cor:Orchestia} applied to the algebraic cobordism spectrum $\MGL \in \SH(k)$ (and its Tate twists) shows that the associated equivariant Borel--Moore theory can be computed, at the level of spectra, by the Borel construction: